-When you're buying a cashmere item understanding the ply and gauge of the cashmere will help you determine if the garment is the right one for you.
-Gauge and ply affect the weight, warmth and durability of an item.
-They are not directly linked to the quality of the cashmere; however they do affect the performance of the item.
+When buying a cashmere item, understanding the ply and gauge of the cashmere will help you determine if the garment is right for you.
+They are not directly linked to the cashmere quality; however, they do affect the item's performance.

 What Does Ply Mean?

-Ply is the number of cashmere threads twisted together to make the cashmere yarn.
+Ply is the number of cashmere threads twisted together to make the yarn.